GStreamer/gstreamer/README.md

 ## Custom subprojects

-We also added a meson option, 'custom_subprojects', that allows the user to provide a comma-separated list of subprojects that should be built alongside the default ones.
+We also added a meson option, `custom_subprojects`, that allows the user to provide a comma-separated list of subprojects that should be built alongside the default ones.